Kevin Elsenheimer: Legislative career

 With the retirement of Rep. Ken Bradstreet due to term limits, Elsenheimer filed to run for Michigan's 105th state house district in 2003.
 He defeated several opponents in the Republican primary, including John Ramsey, the father of the late Jon Benet Ramsey.
-He was elected to a 2005-06 term in the fall general election defeating Democrat Jim McKimmy 62%-38%, and was re-elected to two additional two-year terms before retiring in 2010 due to term limits.
+He was elected to a 2005–06 term in the fall general election defeating Democrat Jim McKimmy 62%-38%, and was re-elected to two additional two-year terms before retiring in 2010 due to term limits.

-During the 2005-06 term Elsenheimer was elected by the Republican caucus to serve as Associate Speaker Pro Tem.
-He served as the Assistant Minority Leader during the 2007-08 term, and as Republican Minority Leader during the 2009-10 term.
+During the 2005–06 term Elsenheimer was elected by the Republican caucus to serve as Associate Speaker Pro Tem.
+He served as the Assistant Minority Leader during the 2007–08 term, and as Republican Minority Leader during the 2009–10 term.
 Elsenheimer left Republicans in majority in the Michigan House following the 2010 elections picking up a net of 21 seats for his party.

-While serving in the majority during the 2005-06 term Elsenheimer had 19 bills signed into law.
+While serving in the majority during the 2005–06 term Elsenheimer had 19 bills signed into law.
 Notably, working with State Senator Jason Allen, he passed Heidi's law, PA 564 of 2006, which allowed use of prior drunk driving convictions in charging decisions regardless of the number of years that passed since the convictions.
 The law is named in honor of Heidi Steiner who lost her life to a drunk driver in Antrim County.

 Elsenheimer also drafted and passed Michigan's Unified Zoning Act, PA 110 of 2006.

 Workers' Compensation Career

-As Director of the Michigan Workers' Compensation Agency from 2010-2015, Elsenheimer oversaw the enactment of sweeping legislative reforms to Michigan's 100-year-old workers compensation statute.
+As Director of the Michigan Workers' Compensation Agency from 2010 to 2015, Elsenheimer oversaw the enactment of sweeping legislative reforms to Michigan's 100-year-old workers compensation statute.
 The reforms were signed into law by Governor Snyder in 2011.
 As a result, Michigan has experienced a 39% reduction in pure premium workers compensation insurance costs saving employers an estimated $390 million in premiums since 2011.

 Licensing and Regulatory Affairs (LARA)

-As Chief Deputy Director and Deputy Director of Michigan's Department of Licensing and Regulatory Affairs (LARA), Elsenheimer's reports included the Workers' Compensation Agency, the Michigan Liquor Control Commission (MLCC), and the Office of Regulatory Reinvention (ORR), among other administrative entities.
+As Chief Deputy Director and deputy director of Michigan's Department of Licensing and Regulatory Affairs (LARA), Elsenheimer's reports included the Workers' Compensation Agency, the Michigan Liquor Control Commission (MLCC), and the Office of Regulatory Reinvention (ORR), among other administrative entities.
 During his tenure, the ORR marked the net reduction of over 1500 obsolete, redundant or unenforceable administrative rules.

 Michigan State Housing Development Authority (MSHDA)

-Elsenheimer was appointed Executive Director of MSHDA in 2015, and left to take an appointment to the 13th Circuit Court.
+Elsenheimer was appointed executive director of MSHDA in 2015, and left to take an appointment to the 13th Circuit Court.
 In 2016 the state housing authority reduced operational expenses by $500,000, lowered personnel costs, coordinated policies which led to a 15% drop in veterans' homelessness in Michigan, and restructured or refinanced almost $780 million in housing debt leading to more than $30 million in gross savings.